Pred-G Side Effects

 Generic Name: gentamicin / prednisolone ophthalmic

-Note: This document contains side effect information about gentamicin / prednisolone ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Pred-G.
+Note: This page contains side effects data for the generic drug gentamicin / prednisolone ophthalmic.
+It is possible that some of the dosage forms included below may not apply to the brand name Pred-G.

 For the Consumer